-^{3/} The trial ended on August 5, 1952.
+3 The trial ended on Aug.
+5, 1952.
 Petitioner was confined under the judgment of conviction in the principal case until Aug.
 30, 1952, when she was released on bail pending appeal in that case.
 She was reconfined on Sept.
-3, 1952, this time under the civil contempt order of June 26.
+4, 1952, this time under the civil contempt order of June 26.
 She was released on bail on Sept.
 6, 1952, pending appeal from the order directing her reconfinement.
-That order was reversed on appeal on the grounds HERSELF that there was no one to whom petitioner could pured the civil contempt since the trial was over and the jury disbanded.
+That order was reversed on appeal on the ground that petitioner could not purge herself of the civil contempt since the trial had ended.
 Yates v.
-United States, 227 F.2d 844.
+United States, 227 F. 2d 844.
 Petitioner was again confined on Sept.
-8, 1952, after the district court, on that same day, adjudged her in criminal contempt of court for her June 26 refusals to answer.
-She was released on bail on September 11, 1952, pending appeal from that judgment, which was later reversed on appeal because the district court had given her no notice at the time of the trial that he expected to hold her in criminal contempt for the June 26 refusals.
+8, 1952, after the District Court, on that same day, adjudged her in criminal contempt of court for her June 26 refusals to answer.
+She was released on bail on Sept.
+11, 1952, pending appeal from that judgment, which was later reversed on appeal because the district judge had given her no notice at the time of the trial that he expected to hold her in criminal contempt for the June 26 refusals.
 Yates v.
-United States, 227 F.2d 848.
-Neither the civil nor the criminal contempt sentences for the Jone 26 refusals, nor their reversals, are under review in the present case.
+United States, 227 F. 2d 848.
+Neither the civil nor the criminal contempt sentences for the June 26 refusals, nor their reversals, are under review in the present case.

 On the third day of petitioner's cross-examination, June 30, 1952, despite instructions from the court to answer, petitioner refused to answer 11 questions which in one way or another called for her to identify nine other persons as Communists.
 The stated ground for refusal in these instances was petitioner's belief that either the person named or his family could "be hurt by" such testimony.
-She expressed a willingness to identify others as Communists, and in one instance did so, if such identification would not hurt them.
-The judge stated that he expected to theat these 11 refusals as criminal contempt under Rule 42 (a) of the Federal Rules of Criminal Procedure.
-Adjudication of the contempt was deferred until completion of the principal case.
+She expressed a willingness to identify others as Communists-and in one instance did so-if such identification would not hurt them.
+The judge stated that he expected to treat these 11 refusals as criminal contempt under Rule 42 (a) of the Federal Rules of Criminal Procedure.4 Adjudication of the contempt was deferred until completion of the principal case.

-After conviction and imposition of sentences in the conspiracy case, the court, acting under subsection three of 18 U.S.C. \$ 401x(3), found petitioner guilty of "eleven separate criminal contempts" for her 11 refusals to answer questions on June 30.
+After conviction and imposition of sentences in the conspiracy case, the court, acting under 18 U. S. C. § 401,5 found petitioner guilty of "eleven separate criminal contempts" for her 11 refusals to answer questions on June 30.
 No question is raised as to the form or content of the specifications.